 When a suitable cylinder supplier is found, the partnership is typically formed for the long term, as anything less could mean considerable costs as well as risks.
-So how to best identify the right kind of supplier for long-term partnership early on in the process?
+So how to best identify the right kind of supplier for a long-term partnership early on in the process?

 Below we will discuss 5 key ways in which you can effectively shortlist potential strategic suppliers.
 For more key questions in supplier evaluation, be sure to download our free-of-charge, 15-point checklist for succeeding in hydraulic cylinder supplier selection.

 5 key questions for selecting the right hydraulic cylinder supplier

 Ramping up a new strategic hydraulic cylinder supplier and supplier onboarding is a significant investment.
 The auditing and compliance processes require quite a bit of investment in themselves, in both time and resources.